Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-Checking the app's directory, we're able to retrieve the .db database that has stored all the *user's md5 hashes*, encoded with the following algorythm, as we can read in the *app.py* file.
+Checking the app's directory, i'm able to retrieve the .db database that has stored all the *users passwords md5 hashes*, encoded with the following algorythm, as i can read in the *app.py* file.

 <br><br>

 >    hashed_password = hashlib.md5(password.encode()).hexdigest()